airamez/codando-live/SQL/SQL_Overview.md

   ```

 * Products with top 5 frequency in orders
-  * It is necessary to find the top 5 frquency first
+  * It is necessary to find the top 5 frequency first

   ```sql
   with topFiveFrequency as (